MachineLearningLifeScience/poli-docs/docs/poli-docs/_build/html/_sources/contributing/a_new_problem.md

 │   ├── information.py # A BlackBoxInformation containing a desc. of the black box
 │   ├── isolated_function.py  # The logic of your black box, as complex as you want.
 │   ├── environment.yml  # The conda env where isolated_function.py runs
-│   └── register.py  # Boilerplate for registration and importing.
+│   └── register.py  # Boilerplate. the problem factory and black box interface.
 ```

 You can also have as many other files as you want.
 Think of the folder `.../problem_name` as a small project as of itself: you can use any internal code you write here, since it'll be carried with `poli` at installation time.